-Reducing/writing off debt
+Reducing or writing off debt

 The easiest way to reduce your debts is to try and pay them off as quickly as you can.
 Understandably though, this is often easier said than done.

-With the cost of living ever rising, and more and more people are turning to credit as something to rely upon to help them.
+With the cost of living rising, and more and more people are turning to credit as something to rely upon to help them.